What if my arrival time is not during the 8 a.m. to 8 p.m. testing window on January 11?

 I already had COVID-19.
 Do I still need to be vaccinated?

-Studies have shown that those who have had COVID still need to be vaccinated to have adequate protection from the virus.
+Studies have shown that those who have had COVID still need to be vaccinated to have adequate protection from the virus, especially if it has been 6 months since a positive test result.

 How do I get a waiver for being vaccinated?

 Since we aren’t requiring the vaccine, you don’t need to complete a waiver process.
-However, if you have a medical reason to not wear a mask, please fill out an accommodations request form.
+However, if you have a medical reason to not wear a mask, please fill out this accommodations request form and submit it as instructed.

 What happens if a dorming student gets sick?

-If a student shows symptoms of COVID-19, they will contact their Resident Director and arrange for a COVID-19 test as soon as possible.
-Students who test positive will be isolated at a hotel off campus and are expected to pay for this expense.
+If a student shows symptoms of COVID-19, they will contact their resident director or academic advisor and arrange for a COVID-19 test as soon as possible.
+Students who test positive will be isolated at home if local or at a hotel off campus and are expected to pay for this expense.
 Illness protocol for dorming students

 What if a student is exposed to COVID-19?

-Students who are on a contact list of someone who tests positive for COVID-19 and are not vaccinated will be required to quarantine.
+Students who are on a contact list of someone who tests positive for COVID-19 and have not received a COVID booster will be required to quarantine.
 This may be in their room if they have a single room, at home if they are within a reasonable driving distance, or in a mod designated for quarantine.

 If I don’t get the vaccine, will there be certain things I can’t participate in?